SurajKande/python_packaging/README.md

  step2: use twine, a utility for uploading Python packages.
         Simply run: twine upload dist/*

-        you should see one progress bar as your .whl file is uploaded, and a second when the .tar.gz archive is uploaded, after which           the upload will be complete.
+    >note: you should see one progress bar as your .whl file is uploaded, and a second when the .tar.gz archive is uploaded, after which           the upload will be complete.

 # create a private repo for internal use